-The subsidized loan is a low interest student loan, funded by a private lender and awarded on the basis of financial need.
+The subsidized loan is a low interest student loan, funded by the Department of Education and awarded on the basis of financial need.
 The federal government does not charge interest on subsidized loans while borrowers are enrolled at an eligible school at least half time.
 The federal government pays the interest to the lender until the borrower begins repayment.
 The Office of Financial Aid awards subsidized loans based on financial need.
 The maximum amount a student may borrow in any single year as a subsidized loan is equal to the cost of attendance minus the sum of all forms of financial aid already awarded minus the EFC, not to exceed the limits outlined below.
-Once the borrower begins repayment of the loan, interest charges will start accruing.